National POW/MIA Recognition Day - September

 2. Take a tour of military museums and learn more about past wars in which American soldiers took part.

 3. Discuss major military battles with friends and family.
-We carry the memory of the fallen soldiers in ourselves.
-If we forget about them, no one will remember.
+We carry the memory of the fallen soldiers within us.
+If we forget them, no one will remember.

-4. Share a post on social networks, honor the memory of prisoners of war and missing soldiers.
+4. Share a post on social networks to honor the memory of prisoners of war and missing soldiers.

-When is National POW/MIA Recognition Day celebrated in 2023?
+When is National POW/MIA Recognition Day in 2024?

 National POW/MIA Recognition Day is observed on the third Friday of September each year.